jon-heard/obsidian-inline-scripts-library/TEJS_state.md

 Also, shortcuts that let the user manage "clips" of text (stored in state).
 This shortcut file is used by other shortcut files to let them keep their states too.

-Enter the shortcut "state help" for reference.
+Enter the shortcut "help state" for reference.

 ~~
 ^help state$